Establishing Victor Haydel and Marie Celeste Becnel’s Family after Slavery Ended

 Moving forward, the use of U.S. census records (1870, 1880) helps us to reconstruct, the first generation of descendants, the children of Victor Haydel and Marie Celeste Becnel.

-In the census of 1870 below, we see for the first time, Victor is referred to as Theophile Haydel, age 50 (m) male, (m) mulatto and listed as a domestic servant.
-We also see, Celeste Becnel, age 45, (f) Female (m) Mulatto listed as domestic servant. there are also 6 other individuals, assumed to be related, however, no indication of relationship stated on the document, other than seen living in the same household.
+In the census of 1870 below, we see for the first time, Victor is referred to as Theophile Haydel, age 50 (m) male, (m) mulatto, and listed as a domestic servant.
+We also see, Celeste Becnel, age 45, (f) Female (m) Mulatto listed as a domestic servant. there are also 6 other individuals, assumed to be related, however, no indication of a relationship is stated on the document, other than being seen living in the same household.

 See below: